NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ### AttrCacheTable :: recordToAttrCacheEntry
 #### Description
-A utility function that converts a record, implemented as an array of union Attribute, to AttrCacheEntry structure.
-The record content is used to populate the attrCatEntry field.
-The dirty, recId, searchIndex, and next fields are initialized with default values of false, {-1, -1}, {-1, -1}, and NULL, respectively.
-This function can be used to convert the records in Attribute Catalog block/blocks to the corresponding Attribute Cache entries when caching a relation in Attribute Cache Table.
+A utility function that converts a record, implemented as an array of `union Attribute`, to `AttrCacheEntry` structure.
+The record content is used to populate the `attrCatEntry` field.
+The `dirty`, `recId`, `searchIndex`, and next fields are initialized with default values of `false`, `{-1, -1}`, `{-1, -1}`, and `NULL`, respectively.
+This function can be used to convert the records in *Attribute Catalog* block/blocks to the corresponding *Attribute Cache* entries when caching a relation in *Attribute Cache* Table.
 The details of the implementation are left to you.

-:::info note
+:::caution note
-The caller should allocate memory for the struct AttrCacheEntry and array of union Attribute before calling the function.
+The caller should allocate memory for the `struct AttrCacheEntry` and array of `union Attribute` before calling the function.
 :::

 #### Arguments